Conferences

 7-9 July, University of Manchester, UK

-Registration is also now open - early bird rates until 8th May
+Registration is also now open - early bird rates extended until 22 May

 Scope and Theme